whot/papagai/README.md

 `papagai` is motivated by and based on [claude-review-agent](https://github.com/swick/claude-dev-tools/).

-Most of `papagai` (especially the tests!) were written using Claude.
+Most of `papagai` (especially the tests!) was written using Claude.